-Mr. Bartley has more than twenty-five years of experience practicing in all areas of public employment, school and municipal law.
-He has advised and represented clients in numerous employment law matters, negotiated in excess of two hundred collective bargaining agreements for school districts and municipalities, and handled many arbitrations and employment related disputes before the Illinois Department of Human Rights, the Illinois Labor Relations Board, the EEOC and in state and federal court.
+James Bartley has more than 45 years of experience practicing in all areas of public employment and school and municipal law.
+He has advised and represented clients in numerous employment law matters, negotiated hundreds of collective bargaining agreements for school districts and municipalities and handled many arbitrations and employment-related disputes before the Illinois Department of Human Rights, the Illinois Labor Relations Board, the EEOC and in state and federal court.

-Illinois Association of School Boards
+- School Board Meetings and Records – author, Illinois Association of School Boards

-Illinois Institute for Continuing Legal Education
+- “Compliance with Sex Equity Rules – author, Illinois Institute for Continuing Legal Education